Sophie-Gaëlle Martin

 • EXTRASOLAR UTOPIAS •

-Contemporary art • Narrative Art • Oil painting
+Contemporary narrative art • Surrealism • Oil painting

 70s & 80s

-Sophie-Gaëlle Martin, or Sofigael M., is a generation X visual artist, painter and draughtsman, born in Boulogne-sur-Mer, on the Côte d'Opale, France.
+A child of Generation X, Sophie-Gaëlle Martin, or Sofigael M., is a French visual artist, painter and designer.

 Extrasolar utopias

-The danger is there, the catastrophe is imminent, the tragedy is coming.
-Risk of tsunami or drought, peaceful and bucolic scene jeopardized by the cat watching its bird friend, plane crash at the end of the holidays, prowlers and hidden rapists, moments of relaxation or tenderness are always fragile and fleeting, suspended.
-The threat looms.
+The danger is present, the catastrophe is imminent, the tragedy is about to unfold.
+Whether it's a tsunami or a drought, an alien invasion, a plane crash at the end of vacation, or a peaceful, idyllic scene threatened by hidden rapists or predators: moments of relaxation or tenderness are always fragile and fleeting, suspended in time.